marl64/autoMP/README.md

 mariopaintFaster by alden

-Logo artwork and readme by G-Zone (I'm helping!)
+Logo artwork, readme and extra help by G-Zone

 Special thanks to greysondn